bedrockio/bedrock-core/generator/README.md

 ## Modals

-Generates create/update modals based on the schema information.
+Generates modals based on the schema information.
 This will allow resources of all types to be created and edited.
 Fields will be generated based on the schema details entered.

 ---

+## Patches

+In addition to generating files, this script will attempt to patch `index.js` entrypoints, `App.js` to add front-end routes, and the main menu when generating primary resource links.
+This behavior can be disabled if it is intrusive.

+---

 ## Snapshots

 Generating a new resource will output a `json` file with the resource name.
 Re-generating with `--snapshot=resource.json` allows the resource details to be tweaked and re-generated.

----

-## Patches

-In addition to generating files, this script will attempt to patch `index.js` entrypoints, `App.js` to add routes, and the main menu when generating primary resource links.
-This behavior can be disabled if it is intrusive.